-Composition: Each local shall name a specific member as their designated representative to the Status of Women Committee.

-A member will be appointed by the Executive Committee, with voice but without vote, to act as liaison between the Standing Committee, the Executive,
+Composition: Each local shall name a specific member as their designated representative to the Women and Gender Equity Committee.
+A member will be appointed by the Executive Committee, with voice but without vote, to act as liaison between the Standing Committee, the Executive, and Presidents' Council.
+The substitute or include a workshop or conference for a meeting.